preto97/JavaProjects/README.md

 				     - query in an existing contact exists
 				     - print the list of available actions
         // The application starts every time with 0 contacts.
+	// The project starts running from main.

 # PlayList Project
-	// This project simulate a playlist which has some songs from 2 different albums ("Stormbringer" from Deep Purple and "For those about to rock" from AC/DC)
+	// This project simulate a playlist which has some songs from 2 different albums ("Stormbringer" from Deep Purple and "For those about to rock" from AC/DC).
 	// The application starts by playing the first song from the playlist.
 	// I created a menu, as well, so the user can: - shutdown the app
 						       - play next song